LeroyRyan/LeroyRyan/README.md

 - 👋 Hi, I’m @LeroyRyan
-- 👀 I’m interested in Game Development and Software Development.
+- 👀 I’m interested in Game and Software Development.
 - 🌱 I’m currently learning Godot, Python, JavaScript and OpenGL.
 - 💞️ I’m looking to collaborate on Game Development.
 - 📫 How to reach me ...